ronste/xmlworkflow/Readme.md

 - Implementation a web app to provide a REST-API to handle [Dar packages](https://github.com/substance/dar)
 - considering pagedjs polyfill vs pagedjs-cli
 - revise handling of resource files between themes

+## Known issues

+- As of Pandoc version 3.1.12.2 the Pandoc HTML reader complains about unclosed HTML tags (used to work wit Pandoc 3.1.11).
+Therefore the HTML -> PDF conversion with Pandoc is currently broken.

 ## Disclaimer